nbogie055/aci-ansible/README.md

 Inventory file: contains credentials and hosts vars files: contains variables the playbooks will use

-- register_leaf.yml
+-register_leaf.yml

-1. Modify register_leaf_vars.yml with your data
+This playbook will register 2 leafs (either vpc or standalone), add rack location, OOB addresses, leaf profile, leaf inetrface profile and VPC protection group (if VPC peer).

-2. If registering more than 2 leafs.
+Modify register_leaf_vars.yml with your data.
+If registering more than 2 leafs.
 Start a new pair with -type: